 In this case, McCann digital investigators were asked to review communications between an adult child care worker and a juvenile child in his care.
 The child care worker had just been arrested on a charge of public exposure, and the family wanted to see if he had developed an inappropriate relationship with their 14 year old son.
 The family provided the McCann Investigator with the Android phone of the 14 year old son, which was the primary method of communication with the child care worker.
 Text communication between the parties indicated that a sexual relationship had developed that included the sharing of personal photographs of a sexual nature.
 The evidence was turned over to local law enforcement.

 In this case, McCann digital investigators were asked to review text communications between an adult male, age 22 and an adolescent female, age 15.
-The case had not yet been referred to law enforcement, but the family of the female wanted to see “what the truth was” since the female denied that they had developed a sexual relationship.
+The case had not yet been referred to law enforcement, but the family of the female wanted to see what the truth was since the female denied that they had developed a sexual relationship.
 The communication between the two, apparently, had occurred mostly via text messaging and via instant messaging on Facebook.
 The smart phone of the female was imaged and deleted text messages recovered.
 Text messages between the female and the phone believed to belong to the 22 year old male showed evidence of sexual communication, including a photo of the female involved in a sexual act with a possible third male.

 In this case, McCann digital investigators were asked to review possible downloading of thousands of clients’ personal information, including credit card numbers, expiration dates and security codes.
-The client, who saved this data for automatic monthly processing, believed that someone in the accounting department downloaded over ten thousand credit cards.
+The client, who saved this data for automatic monthly processing, believed that someone in the accounting department downloaded information from more than ten thousand credit cards.
 They needed to understand quickly if these breaches had occurred so that they could contact their clients for identity theft protection.
 It was determined that the credit card information, along with other detailed personal information such as social security, etc., had been downloaded by an assistant controller.
 Notice was provided to the impacted clients and referral was made to local law enforcement.
 It was later learned that she had sold the information.

 In this case, McCann Investigators were retained by a client who was facing federal criminal charges related to a technical violation of the federal law regarding the protection of wetlands.
-Our client, the accused “destroyer of a duck habit,” claimed that they had obtained the proper permits to engage in land work at the site and were unaware of the notice to stop work that had been provided to his customer, the land owner.
+Our client, the accused “destroyer of a duck habitat,” claimed that they had obtained the proper permits to engage in land work at the site and were unaware of the notice to stop work that had been provided to his customer, the land owner.
 McCann investigators were able to show that our client received no such email from the land owner.
 During forensic discovery of the land owner’s email records, it was determined that they had received notice and decided not to share it with our client.
 The evidence was used to resolve our client’s issues with the EPA.